Recidiviz/public-dashboard/spotlight-api/README.md

 When running locally, you can run the app in demo mode to point the app to static data contained in `server/core/demo_data`.
 This is useful for debugging issues that materialize under specific data circumstances, for demonstrating the tool without exposing real data, for development when you don't have Internet access, and other use cases.

 You can launch in demo mode by running `yarn demo`.
 Be sure your client application has its API url set to `localhost:3001` to consume this demo data!
-(For convenience, there is also a helper `demo` script in the root package for running both client and server together with all proper settings.)
+(For convenience, there is also [a helper script](../#multi-package-tools) in the root package for running both client and server together with all proper settings.)

 ## Deploys